 Byron is a very small city located in the state of Georgia.
 With a population of 5,226 people and three constituent neighborhoods, Byron is the 157th largest community in Georgia.
 Much of the housing stock in Byron was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Byron economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Byron, where the median household income is $54,433.00.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Byron is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Byron is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Byron who work in sales jobs (16.98%), food service (13.34%), and office and administrative support (9.10%).
+Overall, Byron is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Byron who work in sales jobs (20.88%), management occupations (11.37%), and office and administrative support (10.93%).

 Being a small city, Byron does not have a public transit system used by locals to get to and from work.

-The per capita income in Byron in 2010 was $25,507, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,028 for a family of four.
+The per capita income in Byron in 2018 was $28,818, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $115,272 for a family of four.
 However, Byron contains both very wealthy and poor people as well.

 Byron is an extremely ethnically-diverse city.
 The people who call Byron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Byron residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Byron include Irish, German, Scottish, and Italian.
+Important ancestries of people in Byron include German, English, Irish, Scottish, and French.

 The most common language spoken in Byron is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Tagalog.